A Simplified

 2. Turn your shoulders steeply with a one-piece take away.

-left shoulder toward the ball.
+shoulder toward the ball).
 Due to varying distances

-from the ball and your shoulders will turn less steeply as with a wedge
+the ball and your shoulders will turn less steeply as with a

 closer to the ball.